diewaldnicole/dsia_big_data/index.md

 ![png](flowchart_small_data.png)

-**Initial Thoughts and Plan:**
+### Initial Thoughts and Plan
 - Analysis of the state of the Art - which part takes how much time?
 - Improve Performance of REST API request by varying request time horizons
 - Improve parsing of json files
 - Improve overall Performance by using Multithreading

+### Thinking...
+I am already bored, so why should I read this?
+I tried capture only the most important parts of the code samples and not to repeat anything.
+Therefore the code examples will not work as they are.
+Find the corresponding jupyter notebook in the Github repository.
+However, this is still not the most astonishing story to read.
+To make it easier: you can scan through it and find the most important points in **bold**.
+Or you go directly down to the summary to get the key findings.

 ## Benchmark
 In order to have a baseline for comparison, at first the existing functions used are shown.
-THis includes:
+This includes:
 - function for the api request (datapi_channels_fields)
 - function for parsing (parse_json)
 - main function (baseline)